odys-z/Anclient/docsphinx/source/starter/client.rst

 * @anclient/semantier,

-Semantier is short for Semantics Tier, a low level js client API for accessing service providen by semantic-jserver.
+the semantics supported protocol layer, and *Semantier* is short for Semantics Tier, a low level js client API for accessing service providen by semantic-jserver.

 Since 0.9.42, it's ported to Typescript, with types for better user experience with support of VS Code Intellisense.